 - Veterans in PR – 100,000+

 Since the Korean War, 1,131 Puerto Ricans have died in military service.
 The names of many of these heroes are inscribed on El Monumento de la Recordacion, the Monument of Remembrance, in San Juan.

 Yet these patriotic citizens cannot vote for their Commander in Chief.

-Puerto Rico is not a State, but a territory of the United States.
-Americans vote for the president as individuals, but it is the States, in the form of the Electoral College, which actually elect the president.
+Puerto Rico is not a state, but a territory of the United States.
+Americans vote for the president as individuals, but it is the states, in the form of the Electoral College, which actually elect the president.
 Without statehood, Puerto Rico doesn’t get to participate.
-People who leave Puerto Rico and live in a State can immediately register to vote, and Puerto Rican voters are expected to be very influential in this year’s presidential campaign, particularly in Florida.
+People who leave Puerto Rico and live in a state can immediately register to vote, and Puerto Rican voters are often very influential in presidential campaigns, particularly in Florida.
 The residents of Puerto Rico, however, cannot vote.